wootfish/eli.sohl.com/drafts/wangs-attack.md

            [Zeros(18, 29), Ones(25, 26, 28)]]
 ```

-This gives us almost everything we need for round 1.
-Round 2 is a little more involved... but we'll get to that later.

 #### Massaging the Message: Round One

-Now that we know how to modify our state variables, let's turn our attention to message modifications, starting with
+Now that we know how to modify our state variables, let's turn our attention to message modifications.
+We'll start with
 the modifications needed to satisfy our round 1 conditions.

-The process for these first-round conditions is easy enough: just start at the start and work down the list.
+The process for these is easy enough: start at the start and work down the list.

 First, modify $$a_1$$ so that the condition $$a_{1,7} = b_{0,7}$$ is met.
 Then, derive the message chunk required to
 produce this modified $$a_1$$.
-To do this, we need to solve the round function `r1` for `m[k]`:
+To do this, we need to solve the round function `r1` for `m[k]`, like so:

 $$
 \begin{align}